DG-20/DG-20/README.md

 -->

 - I am Divyansh Goyal, a third-year Software Engineering and Business Major at the University of Calgary.
-- 🔭 I’m currently working on strengthening my web development skills as well as gaining experience with the software development and design process.
+- 📚 Currently, I am working on strengthening my web development abilities to create a personal portfolio.
+I am also gaining valuable experience in development management processes through my academic courses.
+- 🤝 I would love to collaborate on technical projects so feel free to reach out!

+## Interesting GitHub Statistics

 <!--![Visitor Count](https://profile-counter.glitch.me/{DG-20}/count.svg)-->